navigation

 The differentiation strategy can sound complicated.
 In practice, it is simpler than you might think.
 As long as the company takes the time to research and understand not only its competitors, but its own separate brand as well.
 Then, in no time, it should be on the way to differentiation.

-A differentiation strategy is one of the building blocks of a successful brand.
-Once a company has determined how it is positioning its brand, it can begin to refine its diversification strategy.
-In other words, it must know in advance where it is positioned on the market and what makes it unique.
-Then it's time to show the world how much different it is from the competition and for what specific reasons.
+Differentiation strategy is one element of creating a successful brand.
+Once a company has established how it positions its brand, it can begin to refine its differentiation strategy.
+In other words, it needs to know beforehand where it positions itself in the market and what makes it unique.
+Then comes the time to show the world how it is different from its competitors and for what specific reasons.

 What is the differentiation strategy?

-A simple answer to the question of what a differentiation strategy actually is would be this: brand differentiation reflects what sets it apart from similar competitors in the market.
-When developing a positioning strategy, the brand gets to know other companies from its sector, offering similar solutions and products.
-It may turn out that potential customers have a lot to choose from.
-So how to convince them to choose this and not another brand?
-The only way is to reassure them that there is something "different" about it.
-Something given target group finds it more attractive.
+A simple answer to the question of what it actually is differentiation strategy would be this: a brand's differentiation reflects what sets it apart from similar competitors in the market.
+When developing a positioning strategy, the brand gets to know other companies in its sector offering similar solutions and products.
+It may find that potential customers have plenty to choose from.
+So how do you convince them to choose one brand over another?
+The only way is to reassure them that there is something 'different' about it.
+Something that a particular target group finds it more attractive.
 Something that will appeal to your audience and their wallets.

 How to stand out in a competitive market?